Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation

 For the MNIST dataset, we perform unlearning on class $1$.
 We extract $36$ images belonging to class $1$ and have the model classify them while analyzing the relevance patterns among its neurons.

-In Table~\ref{performence_MNIST}, after applying our unlearning method, the model's accuracy $A_t$ on class $1$ dropped to $0.00$, matching the $A_t$ observed after retraining.
-This demonstrates that the model has completely lost its ability to classify data from the unlearning class.
-Disrupting the neurons associated with the unlearning class makes it possible to cut off the neural network's classification path.
+In Table~\ref{performence_MNIST}, after applying our unlearning method, the model's accuracy $A_t$ on class 1 dropped to $0.00$, matching the $A_t$ after retraining.
+This shows the model completely loses the ability to classify data from the unlearning class, cutting off the classification path by disrupting relevant neurons.

-While cutting off the model's classification path for the unlearning class, we preserve the model's ability to classify the remaining classes.
-For example, after retraining from scratch, the model achieves an overall accuracy $A_g$ of $0.97$ on the remaining classes.
-By applying our machine unlearning method, the model maintains an $A_g$ of $0.97$ on these classes, demonstrating strong performance.
-This shows that our method effectively unlearns specific class information without additional training and preserves the model's classification capability.
+While removing the unlearning class path, the model's ability to classify other classes is preserved.
+After retraining, the model achieves an overall accuracy $A_g$ of $0.97$ on the remaining classes.
+With our unlearning method, $A_g$ remains $0.97$.

-Our method also excels in unlearning verification through membership inference attacks.
-After retraining, the new model achieves a perfect forgetting rate of $1.00$ for the unlearning class, indicating that it is entirely unaffected by the unlearning data.
-Our approach also achieves a forgetting rate of $1.00$, demonstrating that severing the classification path in the neural network effectively accomplishes the class unlearning task.
+Our method also performs well in unlearning verification through membership inference.
+After retraining, the new model achieves a forgetting rate of $1.00$ for the unlearning class, indicating full unlearning.
+Our approach achieves the same forgetting rate, confirming that severing the classification path effectively unlearns the class.

-Also, our method performs well in terms of computational resource consumption.
-When using retraining to achieve unlearning, the GPU memory consumption $G$ was $0.74$, which took $71.37$ seconds.
-In contrast, we completed class unlearning in just $0.68$ seconds using our unlearning method.
-Additionally, GPU resource consumption was only $0.64$, and we used just $36$ images from class $1$ for unlearning.
+Moreover, our method is computationally efficient.
+Retraining requires $71.37$ seconds and $0.74$ GPU memory, while our unlearning method completes the task in $0.68$ seconds with only $0.64$ GPU memory.